Content created: 2011-08-28

 Go to Iliad Maps, Greek Chronology.

-The trading city called both Ilium and Troy prospered roughly 3500 years ago on the northwestern coast of what is today Turkey.
+The trading city called both Ilium and Troy prospered roughly 3500 years ago on the northwestern coast of what is today Turkey in a region still often called the Troad.
 Across the Aegean Sea on the mainland of Greece, and on many of the islands in between, other cities and towns also engaged in sea trade, often in rivalry with Troy.
 Eventually, somewhere between 1450 and 1250 BC, there was a war (or more probably a series of wars) between the “Greek” cities and the “Trojan” cities.

 The archaeological site identified as Troy is called Hisarlık in Turkish, Hissarlik in English.
 Earliest levels date to about 3000 BC.
 Level VIIa is the one now usually associated with the Iliad, and it seems to have been sacked by Greeks about 1260 BC or slightly later (although traditional dating of the events of the Iliad preferred a time about 200 years earlier) and finally to have been utterly destroyed about 1100 BC.
 The site was definitively abandoned only in Roman times (level IX).
 (More on this below.)
 For present purposes, it is easiest to think of “the Trojan War” as taking place about 1200 BC and not to worry about the details.
 (Click here for a detailed chronology.)